Tolani99/ai_with_python_bertelsmen/README.md

-This folder contains all solved problem quizes and projects in bertelsman ai with python
+This folder can contain all solved problem quizes and projects in bertelsman ai with python